KOPE

 Overview

-KOPE Construct was used for two different companies, one a Kit of Parts supplier and the other a System Supplier.
+KOPE was used for two different companies, one a Kit of Parts supplier and the other a System Supplier.
 These can be described as; Kit of Parts - a series of premade panel configurations, with fixed sizes, and system - panels could vary between a range of minimum and maximum dimensions, meaning all panels were bespoke for every project.

 Both companies tasked KOPE with codifying the rules and constraints of their products to perform inside the KOPE platform.